The Murder Game (TV series)

 The Murder Game is a British reality television series that aired on BBC One from March to May 2003.
-The show was based on the American Fox television show Murder in Small Town X. Though classified as a reality television series, it was more accurately a hybrid of reality TV, game show, and mystery drama.
+The show was based on the American Fox series Murder in Small Town X. Though classified as a reality television series, it was more accurately a hybrid of reality TV, game show, and mystery drama.
 The series was narrated by Rupert Smith.
-Although there was no host in the traditional sense the Chief, Bob Taylor, acted as a sort of host for the show.
+Although there was no host in the traditional sense, Bob Taylor, as "the Chief", served a similar role on the show.

 Premise

-In the town of Blackwater a fictional woman named Catherine Prior had been murdered.
-Ten contestants from the British public were set the challenge of becoming investigators and finding the killer.
-The investigators were led by Bob Taylor, known as the Chief Investigator or Chief, who was in real life a retired Detective Chief Superintendent from the West Yorkshire Police.
-The people from the town, played by actors, formed the suspects, some of whom later became victims.
+In the fictional town of Blackwater, a woman named Catherine Prior had been murdered.
+Ten contestants from the British public were set the challenge of becoming investigators and finding her killer.
+The investigators were led by Bob Taylor, known as the Chief Investigator or the Chief, who was in real life a retired Detective Chief Superintendent from the West Yorkshire Police.
+The people of the town, played by actors, formed the pool of suspects, some of whom later became victims themselves.

-At the beginning of each episode, one investigator would be appointed as the Lead Investigator, who would have specific responsibilities and powers.
-The investigators would be split into teams by the Lead Investigator, and sent down different lines of inquiry determined by the Chief.
-These lines of inquiry would involve hidden tests, which the teams would either pass or fail as judged by the Chief.
+At the beginning of each episode, one investigator was appointed Lead Investigator, a role carrying specific responsibilities and powers.
+The Lead Investigator split the others into teams, which were sent down different lines of inquiry determined by the Chief.
+Each line of inquiry involved a hidden test, which the team either passed or failed as judged by the Chief.